ZipCPU/autofpga/README.md

 	* Two-clock Peripherals (RTC clock, block RAM, scopes, etc.)
 	* Memory Peripherals
 		* These need a line within the linker script, and they need to define if their memory region, within that linker script, has read, write, or execute permissions
-	* Generic Peripherals (flash, SDRAM, MDIO, etc.)
+	* Generic Peripherals ([flash](auto-data/flash.txt), SDRAM, [MDIO](auto-data/mdio.txt), etc.)
 - Peripheral files need to be able to describe more than one peripheral.
-For example, the GPS file has a GPS-Clock, GPS-TB to measure the performance of the GPS clock, and a WBUART to allow us to read from the GPS and to write to it and so configure it.
-Of course ... this also includes a parameter that must be set (baud rate)
+For example, the [GPS peripheral file](auto-data/gps.txt) has a GPS-Clock, GPS-TB to measure the performance of the GPS clock, and a WBUART to allow us to read from the GPS and to write to it and so configure it.
+Of course ... this also includes a parameter that must be set (baud rate) based upon the global clock rate.

-Each peripheral may have 3-levels of container descriptions: top (information to be added to the toplevel.v file), main (information to be added to a main.v file), and sub (in case peripherals get lumped together beneath the main.v file).
-Sub is only appropriate if the peripheral might be placed into a sub-container, such as a singleio.v container, or even (should I build one) a doubleio.v container.
+Each peripheral may have 2-levels of container descriptions: top (information to be added to the [toplevel.v](demo-out/toplevel.v) file), and main (information to be added to a [main.v](demo-out/main.v) file).
+Further sub--module creation is not (yet) supported by AutoFPGA, and needs to be done via the component logic.

 ## Classes

 Some peripherals might exist at multiple locations within a design.
-For example, the WBUART can be used to create multiple serial ports.
+For example, the WBUART component can be used to create multiple serial ports.

-For now, we don't support classes, but rather individual peripheral files, since it's not clear what could stay the same.
-In other words, MANY entries would need to change to avoid variable name contention.
-Without solving this problem, we can't do classes (YET)
+To handle this case, include the WBUART by defining a key
+@INCLUDEFILE=[wbuart.txt](auto-data/wbuart.txt).
+This will provide a set of keys that the current file can then override (inherit from).

 ## Math
 Some peripherals need to be able to perform math on a given value to determine